blauharley/LoremImageCryptonator/README.md

 </blockquote>

-<b>getTextFromCryptoImage</b> is used for extracting some text that has been inserted into an image. <b>getTextFromCryptoImage</b> overloads following params:
+<b>getTextFromCryptoImage</b> is used for extracting some text that has been inserted into an image.

 <blockquote>